JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 take my full dose–five hundred drops.

 June 22nd.–Our prospects look better to-day.
 Mr. Blake’s nervous suffering is greatly allayed.
-He slept a little last night.
-MY night, thanks to the opium, was the night of a man who is stunned.
+He slept a little last night. _My_ night, thanks to the opium, was the night of a man who is stunned.
 I can’t say that I woke this morning; the fitter expression would be, that I recovered my senses.